Location: Talara, Peru

 - Work in a local initiatives with passionate people making a real difference to the community

-- Live and work in a north Peru surfing hot-spot.
+- Live and work in a north Peru surfing hot-spot (relevant to our in-person placement)

 - Flexible placement, tailored according to your interests and abilities.